jigarmech/hydrostatic_analysis/README.md

-# hydrostatic_analysis
+# HydroStatic Analysis on components
-A MATLAB application to perform hydrostatic analysis on components
+A MATLAB application to perform hydrostatic analysis on components.
+It uses PDE_toolbox of MATLAB to perform hydrostatic simulation.
+Shift the component to positive x,y,z and then import the stl file.